jpchip/zoom/readme.md

 ## About Zoom

 A small jQuery plugin for zooming images on mouseover or mousedown.
 See the [project page](http://jacklmoore.com/zoom/) for documentation and a demonstration.
 Released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

+For the touch events to work correctly in IE on windows 8, you MUST include the following in your document on some element above your target image:

+style="-ms-touch-action: none;"

 ## Changelog:

+### v1.7.8.3 - 2013/11/13
+* Fixed issue with touchmove in some browsers

 ### v1.7.8.2 - 2013/10/10
 * Added support for touch devices!!